History of Chongqing

 The Chinese city of Chongqing has a history dating back at least 3,000 years.

 Prehistory

-Evidence of human activity in Chongqing has been discovered dating back to the Old Stone Age, approximately 20–30,000 years ago.
+Evidence of human activity in Chongqing has been discovered dating back to the Paleolithic, approximately 20–30 thousand years ago.
 The fossils of a lower jawbone and teeth of an extinct non-hominin ape discovered near Wushan County in 1985 was originally thought to be a 2-million-year-old primitive human known as Wushan Man.
 This theory, originally proposed by Russell Ciochon, was reversed by the same scientist 15 years later – as it would have voided the "Recent African origin of modern humans" hypothesis.
+By the Neolithic era, the Daxi culture site (c.
+4400) located in today's Wushan County in Chongqing belonged to the middle reaches of the Yangtze River culture.
+The Shaopengzui Culture site and culture found in today's Zhongxian County represent the indigenous culture of Chongqing in the late Neolithic period, contemporary with Shandong's Longshan Culture and the Liangzhu Culture in the Yangtze River Delta.

 Pre-unification

 At the beginning of the Zhou dynasty in the 11th century BCE, the State of Ba was formed by the population of eastern Sichuan.
 However, this was no more than a loose confederation of independent clans which recognised a single king.
 During the Warring States period, the State of Ba fell into decline, until it was absorbed by the State of Qin in 316 BCE.
 It is unknown why the State of Ba fell so quickly into decline, but it is thought that due to a lack of unity, a powerful army could not be raised, leaving it open to attack by invaders.